RedCrafter07/graintfa/README.md

 ![GUI Image](https://github.com/RedCrafter07/Graintfa/blob/main/.github/assets/screenshots/editor.png?raw=true)

+# Important
+This project was discontinued due to lack of time and people stealing ideas.
+Thanks for your support and interest!

 ## Installation
 Graintfa is very simple to install.
 Just go to the [releases page](https://github.com/RedCrafter07/Graintfa/releases/latest) and pick your preferred installation method.
 Currently, Graintfa is only available for Windows.
 We recommend using the offline or web installer.